Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

     You will get a username, a password and a database name for later steps in the demo.
     The username will be referred to as `your_database_username`, the password as `password_for_your_database_user`, the database name as `your_reference_database`. __Whenever you see those name in the following steps, please replace those with what you get here.__

-2. Use an SSH client to connect to GIVE Demo Server at `demo.give.genemo.org`;

-3. Use the following username and password to login:
+2. Use an SSH client to connect to GIVE Demo Server at `demo.give.genemo.org` with the following username and password to login. __Don't use your allocated username and password yet!__

-    ```
+    *__NOTE:__ The following command applies to Mac OS / Linux only.
+If you are using Windows, please use an SSH client, such as  [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to connect.*
+    ```sh
+    ssh demo.give.genemo.org
-    username: givdemo
+    login as: givdemo
     password: HTML4GenomeVis
     ```

-4. Use the console to login to MySQL:
+3. Use the console to login to MySQL:
     ```sh
     $ mysql -u <your_database_username> -p
     Enter password: <password_for_your_database_user>